 (3) If the party does not object to a particular item in a bill the party is to be taken to have admitted the item.

-(4) However nothing in subrule (3) requires the Registrar to allow costs claimed in relation to the item if the Registrar considers it is inappropriate to do so.
+(4) However nothing in subrule (3) requires the registrar to allow costs claimed in relation to the item if the registrar considers it is inappropriate to do so.

 [Rule 82 amended in Gazette 3 Jun 2008 p.
 2134.]